Aniket25401/Object_Detection_Using_OpenCV/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## Acknowledgments
-1.The YOLO algorithm: YOLO: Real-Time Object Detection 2.OpenCV: Open Source Computer Vision Library 3.Streamlit: Streamlit - The Fastest Way to Create Data Apps
+1. The YOLO algorithm: YOLO: Real-Time Object Detection.
+2. OpenCV: Open Source Computer Vision Library.
+3. Streamlit: Streamlit - The Fastest Way to Create Data Apps.